ieeevr/2022/contribute/index.md

 </p>

 <p>
-    Each paper should include an evaluation of its contributions, such as user studies, benchmarking and/or comparison with existing systems/techniques/methods.
+    Each paper should include an evaluation of its contributions such as user studies, benchmarking, and/or comparisons with existing systems/techniques/methods.
 We appreciate that due to the COVID-19 situation, in-person user studies may not be possible to perform in the necessary timescale for submission.
-We encourage authors to think about other ways to validate their contribution, such as qualitative studies with fewer users, expert review, online studies, etc. We encourage potential authors to engage the ongoing community discussions around these topics as they are common to many of us.
+We encourage authors to think about other ways to validate their contribution, such as qualitative studies with fewer users, expert reviews, online studies, etc. We encourage potential authors to engage the ongoing community discussions around these topics as they are common to many of us.
 </p>
 <p>
     <b>Further Details Regarding Submissions.</b> We welcome paper submissions not exceeding 9 pages, excluding references.
 References may not exceed two additional pages.
 Continuing our